learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 ## Deploy to Render

 We're now ready to create a new database and Web Service and deploy the app to Render.
-Go ahead and and commit and push your changes, then follow the steps below.
-If you need a refresher on any of them, look back at the previous lesson.
+If you need a refresher on any of the steps below, look back at the previous lesson.

+1. Commit and push your latest changes.
-1. Go to the Render dashboard, click on your PostgreSQL instance, and copy the PSQL connection command.
+2. Go to the Render dashboard, click on your PostgreSQL instance, and copy the PSQL connection command.
-2. Run the command in the terminal to open the PSQL terminal, then use the SQL "CREATE DATABASE" command to create a new database for the app (e.g., `recipe_app_db`).
+3. Run the command in the terminal to open the PSQL terminal, then use the SQL "CREATE DATABASE" command to create a new database for the app (e.g., `recipe_app_db`).
 Exit PSQL with the `\q` command.
-3. Return to the Render dashboard and create a new Web Service.
+4. Return to the Render dashboard and create a new Web Service.
-4. Give the app a name and set the Environment to Ruby.
+5. Give the app a name and set the Environment to Ruby.
-5. Enter the build command (`./bin/recipes-build.sh`) and start command (`bundle exec puma -C config/puma.rb`)
+6. Enter the build command (`./bin/recipes-build.sh`) and start command (`bundle exec puma -C config/puma.rb`)
-6. Add the `DATABASE_URL` environment variable; be sure to change the database name in the URL to `recipe_app_db` (or whatever you named it).
+7. Add the `DATABASE_URL` environment variable; be sure to change the database name in the URL to `recipe_app_db` (or whatever you named it).
-7. Add the `RAILS_MASTER_KEY` environment variable; enter the key contained in the `master.key` file we created above as the value.
+8. Add the `RAILS_MASTER_KEY` environment variable; enter the key contained in the `master.key` file we created above as the value.
-8. Click the "Create Web Service" button at the bottom of the page.
+9. Click the "Create Web Service" button at the bottom of the page.

 ## Making an Update